DHS says officers in Chicago fired at driver who ‘rammed the law enforcement vehicle’

 “This President is not intent on fighting crime.
 He is intent on spreading fear.”

-It’s a strategy the president first executed in Los Angeles and Washington, DC, and is now vowing to repeat in other Democrat-led cities across the country.
+It is a strategy the president first executed in Los Angeles and Washington, DC, and is now vowing to repeat in other Democrat-led cities across the country – whether local lawmakers agree or not.
+Before the president deployed National Guard troops to quell anti-ICE protests in Los Angeles, it had been over half a century since a president federalized National Guard troops against the wishes of a state’s governor.

+Pritzker said he will not call up the National Guard and criticized federal immigration agents’ operations in the city, saying they are sowing fear instead of providing safety.

-Department of Homeland Security Secretary Kristi Noem said she is sending “more special operations” to the scene following the shooting incident.
+Following the shooting, Department of Homeland Security Secretary Kristi Noem said she is sending “more special operations” to the scene.
+DHS declined to clarify what groups the “special operations” deployment would entail, citing safety concerns.
+CNN has reached out to the White House for comment.

 “Today in Chicago, members of our brave law enforcement were attacked—rammed and boxed in by ten vehicles, including an attacker with a semi-automatic weapon.
 I am deploying more special operations to control the scene.
 Reinforcements are on their way.
 If you see a law enforcement officer today, thank them,” Noem posted on X.

-Note: Correction: An earlier version of this story misidentified Chicago’s Brighton Park neighborhood.